Last updated on February 12, 2026

 Why Use a Life Counter App in the First Place?

 It’s true, Magic players have been tracking life totals without apps for decades, so why should you start now?
-You’ve got dice, which we all know are never jostled out of place by the slightest shake of the table.
-Oh, and we all absolutely love spinning a non-spindown d20 endlessly trying to find the next number up or down.
+Even without a prerelease kit, or a bundle you probably managed to accumulate a bunch of dice.
+We all know they are never jostled out of place by the slightest shake of the table.
+Oh, and we all absolutely love twirling a non-spindown d20 endlessly trying to find the next number up or down.
 Plus, without dice to track life, when would I ever get to break out my nearly illegible Lord of the Rings: Tales of Middle-earth spindown d20?
 Seriously, can anybody read this thing?

 Or perhaps you’re a die-hard who only uses pen-and-paper to track life.
-This does have its advantages: keeping notes on life and crossing out previous life totals can help track who took which damage when and for how much.
+This does have its advantages: Keeping notes on life and crossing out previous life totals can help track who took which damage when and for how much.
 Typically, life is tracked on paper by creating a column for each player and doing some elementary subtraction from the totals as the game progresses.
-This works fine until you have to start tracking additional totals like Commander damage, poison counters, energy counters, experience counters, or even floating mana.
-Commander games tracked on paper can quickly become a mess.
+This works fine until you have to start tracking additional totals like commander damage, commander tax, poison counters, energy counters, experience counters, or even floating mana.
+Commander games tracked on paper quickly become a mess.

 Criteria for Choosing the Best Apps